Seattle City Light could truck endangered fish around its Skagit River dams

 As the river crosses the international border, it widens into Ross Lake, where it’s halted by Ross Dam.
 It spills downstream toward Diablo Lake, impounded by Diablo Dam.
 Through regulated flows, it continues downstream where it reaches the Gorge Dam, where water is channeled through a tunnel to a powerhouse two miles down the river.

 Tribes, who have since time immemorial cared for the river, were not consulted when the dams were built.
-The Upper Skagit, Sauk-Suiattle and Swinomish tribes, in exchange for their vast homelands, were promised treaty-protected rights to harvest fish and sustenance from the river, but have seen dwindling fish runs.

 Seattle City Light’s current license to operate the dams expires in two years.
 The utility is asking the Federal Energy Regulatory Commission to renew the license for another up to 50 years.